w4dd325/postman-collection-alphabetiser/README.md

 This means that we need to run the collection via the 'Collection Runner' option.

-If the collection is not run in this way, the setNextRequest will not be triggered.
+If the collection is not run this way, the setNextRequest will not be triggered.

 ---